Sometimes the right tool is all it takes to get your spending under control.

 3. Track Your Income and Expenses

-When you go to the bottom of the Google Sheets monthly budget spreadsheet, you’ll see a tab for a second spreadsheet called “Transactions.”
+When you scroll to the bottom of the Google Sheets monthly budget spreadsheet that’s pictured above, you’ll see a tab for a second spreadsheet called “Transactions.”

 The neat thing is that as you add your income and expenses to this sheet, it will automatically update the other one.

 4. Download the Google Sheets App

 I set up my Google Sheets monthly budget on a PC, but the app makes it easy to budget on the go.

 After making a purchase, I open the Google Sheets app immediately and use the Transactions spreadsheet to enter the date, amount, description and category of my expense.

 And whenever I get a paycheck, I go to the same spreadsheet and make a note of the income.

 I’ve recently been budgeting with cash using the envelope method for certain categories, so the ability to quickly track those expenses with the app saves me a lot of time.